ChristosPapastergiou/Convolutional_Autoencoder/README.md

 Τhis technique is helpful because if someone wants to use this dataset in some applications such as classification or clustering it can reduce the running time of the program to a great extent.

 # Compilation & Running

+To reduce the dimension of the images you must first run the Neural Network and then the reduction.

     compile & run : py file_name
     filename : NeuralNetwork.py, reduce.py